 I refrain from publishing a price list because nowadays translation jobs seldom involve merely receiving text in one language and returning it in another.
 Current technology encompasses countless other translation-related factors, escalating the number of ways the same goals may be achieved, often leaving room for economy of scale.
 One of my permanent goals is to assist clients in finding the most economically feasible way to accomplish their objectives in anything involving translation.
 I haven't yet mastered the technique to lower quality and therefore cost.
 As a matter of fact, I haven't even tried.
 I prefer to uphold my standards and deliver reliable services.

 For those merely seeking cheap translations, I have no shame from recommending the use of free automatic translation available on the Internet.
-The flaws will differ in their nature from those found in translation work done by amateurs, but the overall quality level will be pretty much the same.
+Its flaws will differ in their nature from those found in translation work done by amateurs, but the overall quality level will be pretty much the same.
 The brighter side is that if the translation later has to be redone with good quality, there will be more money left in your budget to afford it.

 If you would like to check my delivery against automatic translation, there is a side-by-side comparison here.
 If your budget cannot afford proper translation, and automatic translation - in spite of its shortcomings - fulfills your need, use Google Translate.